Prakash-sa/Competitive-Programming/bt/README.md

-- Is graph tree:-
+- To be a tree, a graph must satisfy two requirements:

-1. Is cyclic?
+1. It is acyclic.
+It contains no cycles (or "loops").
-2. is visited?
+2. It is connected.
+For any given node in the graph, every node is reachable.
+All nodes are reachable through one path in the graph.

 -